 This Manual is a repository for documentation related to the Environmental Management System including:

 - EMS Procedures that describe how we carry out key tasks within the EMS such as training, identifying environmental aspects, or managing records.

 - Programs & Controls that operate under the EMS, such as programs for achieving EMS objectives and targets and carrying out audits.

 - EMS Records or directions that enable individuals to locate appropriate records that confirm the completion of specific EMS activities such as, the identification of Environmental Aspects, EMS training that has been given to specific employees, or the completion of management reviews.

 - Definitions, References, and Appendices that contain additional information useful to individuals reviewing the EMS.

-Our EMS is managed and maintained by the EMS Coordinator/Management Representative and the Mid-Atlantic Multi-Site Workgroup as well as facility specific EMS teams.
+Our EMS is managed and maintained by the EMS Coordinator/Management Representative and the Mid-Atlantic Multi-Site Workgroup as well as facility specific EMS Coordinators and teams.

-A printed or hard copy version of this Manual is available in the EMS Coordinators office.
+A printed or hard copy version of this Manual is available in the EMS Coordinators office in each facility.
 However, this is not the controlling copy of the EMS Manual.
-The controlling copy and all other major EMS documentation is maintained on our portal site.
+The controlling copy and all other major EMS documentation is maintained on our website or electronically on a share drive.
 The Revision History on documents is used to include a brief description of changes and why they were made.